jordiabante/CpelAsm.jl/README.md

 The example consists of two alleles `a1` and `a2`.
 The former has a mean-methylation level (MML) of 0.8, while that of the later is 0.2.
 Nevertheless, given the symmetry of the problem, both alleles have the same Shannon entropy.
-Thus differential  analysis only identifies differences in terms of MML.
+Thus, differential  analysis only identifies differences in terms of MML.
 The output bedGraph files can be found in `out_path`.
 To run the toy example run the following commands in a `julia`'s REPL: